Mitra98t/Flavor/flavor_book/src/implementation/parser.md

 Now for the fun stuff, we will need the collection of parser functions to handle the different elements of the grammar.
-First off, the `parse_statement()` method which is responsible for the parsing of all the different statements we support in NovaScript.
+First off, the `parse_statement()` method which is responsible for the parsing of all the different statements we support in Flavor.

 ```rust,no_run,noplayground:parser.rs
 fn parse_statement(&mut self) -> ParseProduction {